 Please note the following conditions / information / rules:

-- Headphones and earphones, including bone conductors and those that aren’t in-ear are not allowed – this is a rule of the GP series and a UKA rule.
+- Headphones and earphones, including bone conductors and those that aren’t in-ear are not allowed – this is a rule of the GP series.
 Breaching this rule will result in disqualification, and has done so at previous Truro Half Marathons and other GP events.
 This rule is enforced.

 - No dogs.